rob-myers/rob-myers.github.io/articles/objective.md

 Above we've recreated Geomorph 301 (a.k.a. _Bridge_) from [Starship Geomorphs 2.0](http://travellerrpgblog.blogspot.com/2018/10/the-starship-geomorphs-book-if-finally.html),
 using 8 assets from [Starship Symbols](http://travellerrpgblog.blogspot.com/2020/08/starship-symbols-book.html).
 Obstacles you can see over are shaded grey e.g. chairs and beds.
-Walls and obstacles which cannot be seen over are indicated via darker grey and black.
-The obstacles and white rectangular doors collectively induce the _white triangulated navigable polygon_ shown above.
+Walls and obstacles which cannot be seen over are darker grey and black.
+Collectively, the obstacles and white rectangular doors induce the _white triangulated navigable polygon_ shown above.

 > Check out this [larger version](/pics/g-301--bridge.debug.x2.png "@new-tab").